-It’s thought approximately 8000 Calvary swords were manufactured under Confederate contracts.
-Patterned after the U.S. Model 1840 Calvary Saber, the Haiman Brothers version was not quite the quality of the Union counterpart.
+It’s thought approximately 8000 Cavalry swords were manufactured under Confederate contracts.
+Patterned after the U.S. Model 1840 Cavalry Saber, the Haiman Brothers version was not quite the quality of the Union counterpart.
 Having casting flaws on the ricasso near the tang, grip wrapped with painted cloth (rather then leather) with a single strand of iron wire and crude seams on the backs of there scabbards.

 Most existing examples are unmarked however there are a few that are marked at the ricasso “Haiman & Bro”, the scabbards throats are always iron as well as most drags, ring mounts are always brass with iron rings and some surviving examples have a reddish shade on there hilts due to a high copper content which was the result of periodic shortages of zinc.

-The Haiman Brothers operated there factory throughout the war but on April 16, 1865 Union Calvary-men under Major General James Wilson captured Columbus and torched the factory.
+The Haiman Brothers operated there factory throughout the war but on April 16, 1865 Union Cavalrymen under Major General James Wilson captured Columbus and torched the factory.

 The example before you is one I acquired a while back which I would consider to be in excellent condition.
 The scabbard has the crude seam running up its back with brass mounts, iron rings, drag and throat.
 I see no signs of paint on the scabbard and it’s free from dents and damage.